Ohio

 Ohio Data Privacy Laws: Safe Harbor & Consumer Rights (2026)

 Ohio takes a patchwork approach to data privacy.
-Rather than enacting a single comprehensive consumer privacy statute, the state relies on a combination of targeted laws covering data breach notification, cybersecurity incentives, government data practices, insurance data security, and consumer protection enforcement.
+Rather than enacting a single comprehensive consumer privacy statute, the state relies on a combination of targeted laws: a first-in-the-nation voluntary cybersecurity safe harbor, a data breach notification requirement, government data practices rules, insurance data security standards, and consumer protection enforcement through the Ohio Consumer Sales Practices Act.

-This guide covers every major Ohio statute affecting data privacy, what protections exist for residents, what obligations businesses face, and where federal law fills gaps in state coverage.
+This guide covers every major Ohio statute affecting data privacy, what protections currently exist, how enforcement works, what federal law adds, and where pending legislation stands as of May 2026.

-The law requires the program to be scaled appropriately based on several factors.
-These include the size and complexity of the covered entity, the nature and scope of its activities, the sensitivity of the information to be protected, the cost and availability of tools to improve information security, and the resources available to the covered entity.
+The program must be scaled appropriately.
+Relevant factors include the size and complexity of the covered entity, the nature and scope of its activities, the sensitivity of the information protected, the cost and availability of security tools, and available resources.

 Recognized Cybersecurity Frameworks

 NIST Cybersecurity Framework.
-The Framework for Improving Critical Infrastructure Cybersecurity developed by the National Institute of Standards and Technology.
+The National Institute of Standards and Technology Framework for Improving Critical Infrastructure Cybersecurity.

 FedRAMP.
 The Federal Risk and Authorization Management Program Security Assessment Framework.